 The Estonian Song and Dance Festival takes place every five years and is the biggest and most important cultural event in the country.
 It’s also one of the largest choral events in the world, with over 30,000 performers and 80,000 audience members, who often sing along.

 The song festival tradition started during the Estonian national awakening in the middle of the 19th century and has carried on until today.
-It’s a huge festival where national songs and dances are performed to a huge audience.
+It’s a huge festival where national songs and dances are performed in front of a huge audience.
 It’s a sight to behold!

 Photo credit: Wikimedia